-The Institute of Data’s Job Placement rate for active job seekers with Data Science Industry Certification:
+The Institute of Data’s Job Outcomes success rate for active job seekers with the Data Science & AI Industry Certification:

-• 86% of IOD Graduates = Job placement in 90 days
+• 86% of IOD Graduates = Job outcomes success in 90 days

 To transform data science hopefuls into trained data science professionals, the Institute of Data offers a range of short courses, part-time programs and full-time programs.